 Anti-Gay Pastor Found Guilty Of Molesting Teenage Boy

-There are 7 comments on the WCKX-FM Columbus story from 15 hrs ago, titled Anti-Gay Pastor Found Guilty Of Molesting Teenage Boy.
-In it, WCKX-FM Columbus reports that:
+There are 6 comments on the NewsOne story from Tuesday, titled Anti-Gay Pastor Found Guilty Of Molesting Teenage Boy.
+In it, NewsOne reports that:

 Brunswick, Georgia pastor was found guilty of molesting a teenage boy on Monday following a six-day trial in Glynn County.
 According to News 4 Jax , Kenneth Adkins -who was previously reported to have homophobic views-was convicted of two counts of aggravated child molestation, five counts of child molestation, and one count of enticing a child.